What you’ll learn reading this article:

 The dog will face consequences too.
 In these situations, the animal may be removed from its owner temporarily or permanently based on the details of the incident and the dog’s history.
 In the future, the dog could be required to wear a muzzle or stay confined to an enclosure of a certain size.

-Under Kentucky law, any dog running loose after being deemed “vicious” by the state is subject to immediate destruction by a police officer or animal control officer.
+Under Kentucky law, any dog running at large after being deemed “a vicious dog” by the state is subject to immediate destruction by a police officer or animal control officer.
 It’s an unfortunate consequence of aggressive behavior in dogs.

 Kentucky’s Devastating History of Dog Attacks